 What is a continuous delivery pipeline?

-How does a pipeline relate to continuous delivery (CD)?
-As the name suggests, a continuous delivery pipeline is an implementation of the continuous paradigm, where automated builds, tests and deployments are orchestrated as one release workflow.
-Put more plainly, a CD pipeline is a set of steps your code changes will go through to make their way to production.
+A continuous delivery pipeline is a series of automated processes for delivering new software.
+It’s an implementation of the continuous paradigm, where automated builds, tests, and deployments are orchestrated as one release workflow.
+Put more plainly, a CD pipeline is a set of steps your code changes go through to make their way to production.

 A CD pipeline delivers, as per business needs, quality products frequently and predictably from test to staging to production in an automated fashion.

-For starters, let’s focus on the three concepts: quality, frequently, and predictably.
+For starters, let’s focus on the three concepts: quality, frequency, and predictability.

-We emphasize on quality to underscore that it’s not traded off for speed.
+We emphasize quality to underscore that it’s not traded for speed.
 Business doesn’t want us to build a pipeline that can shoot faulty code to production at high speed.
-We will go through the principles of “Shift Left” and “DevSecOps”, and discuss how we can move quality and security upstream in the SDLC (software development life cycle).
-This will put to rest any concerns regarding continuous delivery pipelines posing risk to businesses.
+We will go through the principles of “Shift Left” and “DevSecOps”, and discuss how we can move quality and security upstream in the software development life cycle (SDLC).
+This will put to rest any concerns regarding continuous delivery pipelines posing risks to businesses.

-Frequently indicates that pipelines execute at any time to release features, since they are programmed to trigger with commits to the codebase.
-Once the pipeline MVP (minimum viable product) is in place, it can execute as many times as it needs to with periodic maintenance cost.
+Frequency indicates that pipelines execute at any time to release features since they are programmed to trigger with commits to the codebase.
+Once the pipeline MVP (minimum viable product) is in place, it can execute as many times as it needs to with periodic maintenance costs.
 This automated approach scales without burning out the team.
 This also allows teams to make small incremental improvements to their products without the fear of a major catastrophe in production.

 Pipelines have software gates that automatically promote or reject versioned artifacts from passing through.
 If the release protocol is not honored, software gates remain closed, and the pipeline aborts.
 Alerts are generated and notifications are sent to a distribution list comprising team members who could have potentially broken the pipeline.